LamVKiet/Data-Analysis-Portfolio/README.md

 My background includes applying predictive analytics using machine learning techniques such as regression, clustering, and classification.
 I have gained extensive experience in various types of analytics: descriptive, diagnostic, predictive, and prescriptive, employing both quantitative and qualitative methods.

 I am particularly passionate about storytelling with data-transforming complex datasets into actionable business insights that drive data-driven decision-making.
 I enjoy exploring new data analysis tools and techniques, always seeking opportunities to expand my knowledge and enhance my skills.
-Whether working independently or collaboratively, I am motivated by excitement of uncovering valuable insights and using data to solve complex business challenges
+Whether working independently or collaboratively, I am motivated by excitement of uncovering valuable insights and using data to solve complex business challenges.

 My CV in [pdf].